Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 - Find her Entra ID using her email address.
 - Use that ID to find her role assignment, which returns machine-readable IDs.
-- Use the role definition ID to verify that it corresponds to the intended role, in this case User Administrator.
+- Use the role role definition ID to verify that it corresponds to the intended role, in this case User Administrator.
 - Finally, resolve the directory scope to identify the Administrative Unit.

 **PowerShell:**